 "A member who polls a majority of the members of a public body on a matter which may later be considered by the public body as a whole may violate the Open Meetings Law if the poll is used to circumvent the purpose and intent of the Open Meetings Law.
 Knowing how a majority of the public body will vote on a matter prior to the actual vote at a properly noticed public meeting can mean that a measure passes with little debate or that a measure is never brought up for debate."
 AG Op.
 No. 14-0065

-Q.9.
+0.9.
 What are the requirements of an Open Meeting?
 R.S.
 42:14 - 42:23

 - A.9.
 Meetings of public bodies are required to: - have notice of the meeting at least 24 hours before the meeting via placement of a copy of the notice at the place of the meeting or at the body's official office; - allow for some means of public comment; R.S.
 42:14(D) requires each public body (except school boards) conducting a meeting that is subject to the notice requirement of R.S.
 42:19(A), to allow a public comment period prior to action on an agenda item upon which a vote is to be taken.
-The governing body may adopt reasonable rules and restrictions regarding this comment period. - allow for recording of the meeting by the audience; - record minutes of the proceedings; and - have "open" meetings public bodies may not close their meetings to the public absent narrowly defined exceptions.
+The governing body may adopt reasonable rules and restrictions regarding this comment period.

+- allow for recording of the meeting by the audience; - record minutes of the proceedings; and - have "open" meetings that is, observable to the public with an opportunity for public participation.
+Public bodies may not close their meetings to the public absent narrowly defined exceptions.